chris-e-green/chris-e-green.github.io/apple-pascal-notes.md

 ## Curiosities

+- SYSTEM.PASCAL is in two parts... the first part shows up in the directory listing but only contains the first half of the operating system core.
+The balance is stored in a separate unnamed file in slot 15 of the segment directory, and is loaded by the interpreter at a fixed memory location during initialisation.
+I'm still working out how the procedure table points to these procedures!

 - I have not found any mention of this in the Apple Pascal documentation but I have found that some buffers (specifically, those used in `UNITREAD` and `UNITWRITE`, but there are others) are not actually passed as single `WORD`